Statement of Solidarity for Racial Justice from the Gwen Ifill School of Media, Humanities and Social Sciences

 We are called to understand and respond to the anti-Black violence and systemic racism that gave rise to national protests and demonstrations following the deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, Rayshard Brooks, and Elijah McClain, which join a much longer list of names and a history as old as our nation.
 Meanwhile, a global pandemic disproportionately affects communities of color and exacerbates pre-existing inequalities.

 At Simmons, we believe in inquiry, leadership, and social justice.
-In the Ifill College, we have a special calling to uphold the legacy of our namesake, Gwen Ifill, a Black woman journalist who turned to her craft to ask the hard questions and to help us understand underlying causes and stories that had not been told.
+In the Ifill School, we have a special calling to uphold the legacy of our namesake, Gwen Ifill, a Black woman journalist who turned to her craft to ask the hard questions and to help us understand underlying causes and stories that had not been told.
 Many of us have long specialized in questions of social change, inequality, and how to imagine and create just communities.
-That accumulated knowledge from the media, arts, and humanities is especially precious right now.
+That accumulated knowledge from the media, humanities, and social sciences is especially precious right now.

-The Ifill College mission statement asks, “How will you, too, do the hard work of imagining a more just future?”
+The Ifill School mission statement asks, “How will you, too, do the hard work of imagining a more just future?”
 We commit to that hard work and to holding ourselves accountable.

 How We Support Our Undergraduate and Graduate Students

-• We commit to continue to award Ifill Scholarships to support students from under-represented groups who are pursuing a degree within the Ifill College and who demonstrate exceptional promise in the classroom and beyond.
+- We commit to continue to award Ifill Scholarships to support students from under-represented groups who are pursuing a degree within the Ifill School and who demonstrate exceptional promise in the classroom and beyond.

 What We Teach and What We Study

-• We commit to understanding and dismantling systemic anti-Black bias through antiracist dialog, curriculum, and initiatives, such as establishing and contributing to the Department of Critical Race, Gender, and Cultural Studies.
-As the faculty recommendation declared, “We wish to convey that interdisciplinary scholarship on race, gender, and culture is part of the bedrock of Ifill College.”
+- We commit to understanding and dismantling systemic anti-Black bias through antiracist dialog, curriculum, and initiatives, such as establishing and contributing to the Department of Critical Race, Gender, and Cultural Studies.
+As the faculty recommendation declared, “We wish to convey that interdisciplinary scholarship on race, gender, and culture is part of the bedrock of Ifill School.”

 Who Does the Work